EarthCubeInGeo/resen/docs/usage.rst

 2. Start a newly created bucket or restart a bucket that has been exited::

 	[resen] >>> start_bucket amber
+	Pulling image: docker.io/earthcubeingeo/resen-core:2019.1.0rc1
+	    This may take some time...
+	Done!

 The status of ``amber`` should now be ``running``::